Tuberculosis (TB) specimen bank

 What is expected of the applicants?

-All applicants are required to sign a Material Transfer Agreement (MTA) that will be annexed to the Material Request Form (MRF) and to then forward an electronic copy to FIND.
+All applicants are required to sign the Material Transfer Agreement (MTA) that is annexed to the Material Request Form (MRF) and to then forward an electronic copy to FIND.
+Changes to the MTA are generally not admitted and any proposed change will have to be reviewed and approved by FIND.
 Shipment of samples is dependent on a valid, fully executed MTA.

 How many samples can be requested?